uiyuvi/bootstrap_backbone_requiresjs_jasmine/README.md

 ### `npm test`

+Runs the test using KARMA.
-Runs the test.
-(Still configuration has to be done) Open [http://localhost:9000/spec/](http://localhost:9000/spec/) in browser to Execute tests
+Also Open [http://localhost:9000/spec/](http://localhost:9000/spec/) in browser to Execute tests.